elunna/nerfhack-changelog/README.md

 * Increase wand to-hit chance for high-dex characters  (Splice)
 * Wands of secret door detection can be broken to detect traps.
 * Wand explosions discharge their effects in an explosion (SLASH'EM).
-* Wands generate with 4 more charges than they normally get in Vanilla (SLASH'EM).
 * Monsters zapping cursed wands have double the chance of explosions.
 * You must have at least one free hand to zap a wand.
 * Plastic wands can neither be broken (via apply) nor exploded by shock damage.